Denis Tuohy

-the long-running Panorama, and, after moving to Thames Television, he was a reporter and presenter for This Week (and TV Eye, 1978–1986).
-He interviewed Margaret Thatcher in the leadup to the 1979 United Kingdom general election.
+the long-running Panorama.
+After moving to Thames Television, he was a reporter and presenter for This Week (and TV Eye, 1978–1986).
+He interviewed Margaret Thatcher in the lead-up to the 1979 United Kingdom general election.
 Communication specialist Geoffrey Beattie analysed the interview extensively in a work on patterns of interruption in conversation.
-During the 1990s, he was a newscaster for ITN, usually anchoring overnight bulletins and the ITV Morning News, and also worked on several documentaries.
+During the 1990s, Tuohy was a newscaster for ITN, usually anchoring overnight bulletins and the ITV Morning News, and also worked on several documentaries.